WHYAMERICASUCKS.COM

 AP reported that Israel hit central Beirut and other parts of Lebanon hours after the ceasefire announcement, with Lebanon's health ministry saying at least 182 people were killed and 890 wounded.
 AP described it as the deadliest day in the latest Israel-Hezbollah war.

 The same report said Trump told PBS NewsHour that Lebanon was not part of the deal because of Hezbollah, calling it 'a separate skirmish.'
-That is not a side detail.
-It is the clearest public explanation for why the ceasefire looked broad in one statement and narrow on the ground.
+The quote became the public explanation for why the ceasefire looked broad in one statement and narrow on the ground.

 The deal was already unstable because Lebanon and Hormuz were linked

 AP's wider April 8 war coverage said the ceasefire appeared to hang by a thread once Lebanon violence resumed and Iran again moved on the Strait of Hormuz.
-In other words, Lebanon was not some clean side theater.
-It was one of the pressure points that could break the truce itself.
+The Lebanon front and the Hormuz front were both active fault lines in the same truce window.

-That is why the careful claim is stronger than the transcript rant.
-The public record already shows the ceasefire was not a settled peace.
+The ceasefire was not a settled peace.
 It was a contested arrangement with contradictory public terms, and the contradiction showed up almost immediately in Lebanon.

 More Stories